UW-CTRL/lmc-book/logistics/overview.md

 - **Peer review:** 15% You will assigned another students' tutorial, and you will watch it, pose questions, and provide feedback on their tutorial.

-- **Research paper presentation:** 15% You will find a published research paper on a topic of your choice, and you give a short presentation on the paper.
+- **Research paper presentation:** 15% You will find a published research paper on a topic of your choice, and you give a short presentation on the paper and Q&A.

 ## Course material